 Students prosecute a variety of misdemeanor offenses under the close supervision of a member of the faculty.
 The cases are prosecuted through the Lancaster County Attorney’s Office and the practice component of the course is conducted out of that office.
 Participation in a seminar concentrating on the development of skills necessary to the prosecution of criminal cases is required.
 Open only to students with senior standing.
-Prerequisite: Trial Advocacy.
+Pre-requisite: Legal Profession and Trial Advocacy.

 Clinical Practice-Entrepreneurship Law 658/G; 6 cr hr

 Students, under close faculty supervision, advise and represent startup business clients in a variety of early-stage legal matters, including entity formation, contract drafting and review, intellectual property protection, financing, regulatory, compliance and other transactional matters.
 Participation in a concurrent seminar concentrating on the development of skills necessary to effectively advise entrepreneurial clients is required.
 Limited enrollment pursuant to a written application process that occurs in the prior semester.
 Senior standing is required.
-Prerequisites: Business Associations and Individual Income Tax.
+Pre-requisites: Business Associations and Legal Profession.